-The University provides a health insurance benefit as part of the graduate assistantship appointment for all graduate assistantships.
-The University will pay a percentage of the annual premium for the Penn State Student Health Insurance Plan (SHIP) premium.
+The University provides a health insurance benefit as part of the graduate assistantship appointment.
+The University will pay a percentage of the annual premium for the Penn State Student Health Insurance Plan (SHIP), dental, and vision insurance.
 The remaining percentage will be automatically deducted from the student's assistantship stipend.
-The University will not supplement, nor will a payroll deduction be made, for health insurance policies other than the Penn State Student Health Insurance Plan.

-For further information, contact the Student Insurance Office or see Graduate Assistant, Fellows and Trainees Health Insurance on the University Health Services website.
+For further information, see Graduate Assistant, Fellows and Trainees Health Insurance on the University Health Services website or contact the Student Insurance Office:

 - SUBMISSION OF FORMS FOR THE APPOINTMENT, CHANGE AND/OR REAPPOINTMENT OF GRADUATE ASSISTANTS:

 Complete the Graduate Assistant/Fellow/Trainee Request form in Neocase, found under Manager Tools on the Worklion website, for all new graduate assistantship appointment requests, changes to existing appointments or reappointments.
 All appointments must be processed by HR Shared Services (HRSS) in Workday.
 Background checks are required of all new graduate assistant appointments and will be initiated in Workday and managed by HRSS and the student.
 Onboarding will be managed by HRSS or the College or Campus’ designated Onboarding Partner.

 All graduate assistant stipend and tuition must be distributed to the appropriate accounts in the IBIS financial system via Pay and Effort.